 CEO of Uber rental platform Splend Chris King says he was “not at all” surprised at these results.

-“People want to drive Uber for a variety of different reasons such as saving for a holiday, paying off a credit card debt or as a full-time income to support a family,” he said.
+“People want to drive Uber for a variety of different reasons such as saving for a holiday, paying off a credit card debt, or to earn an income full-time to support their familly,” he said.

-“Purchasing a vehicle means you are committing to being a rideshare driver for the long haul, which isn’t for everyone.”
+“Buying a car means you’re committing to being a rideshare driver for the long haul, which isn’t for everyone.”

 It’s important to remember that the 81.6% of people that indicated they would use their own vehicle to drive with Uber have a car that meets the eligibility criteria.
 For example, in Sydney these criteria include that the vehicle is in excellent working condition, is less than 10 years old, has no more than eight seats, is free from cosmetic damage and commercial branding and is a four-door car or passenger van.